Noe Zhordania: World War I

 The RSDLP did not work properly in different countries in 1914.
 The only exception of this rule was in Georgia, where they were relatively more effective.
-In Baku they were not working as well, while in Kiev RSDLP it did not exist at all.
+In Baku they were not working as well, while in Kiev the RSDLP did not exist at all.
 Zhordania went to Europe with the aim of finding an agreement with the members of RSDLP's central committee.
 The party had already split into two factions, and none of them had any hope of the revolution that was due to come in Russia.
 Zhordania met Leon Trotsky in Vienna, in June, and published his letters regarding Bolshevik-Menshevik relations and national issues.
-Following his doctor's advice, he later decided to spend the summer in Switzerland, Montreux, where he staid three weeks.
-During the second half of July he went to Beatenberg, where he intended to stay until the end of August, and then to visit Zurich, where the Bolsheviks gathered, and Geneva, where the Mensheviks had gathered.
+Following his doctor's advice, he later decided to spend the summer in Montreux, Switzerland, where he staid three weeks.
+During the second half of July he went to Beatenberg, where he intended to stay until the end of August, and then to visit Zürich, where the Bolsheviks gathered, and Geneva, where the Mensheviks had gathered.
 In Geneva, he intended to meet Mgeladze Vlasi and the other Social Democrat immigrants.

 The First World War started on August 2, changing his plans.
 Zhordania immediately decided to return to his homeland: the only way was through Istanbul, by the sea.
 Benito Mussolini, at the time the editor of the Italian Social Democratic Party newspaper "Avanti", helped him to buy the tickets from Venice to Istanbul.
 Zhordania arrived in Odessa, where he reunited with his wife and children.
 Zhordania, in the end, did not contribute to this dispute: he settled in Lanchkhuti and began writing letters to be published in various newspapers.
 He published a letter from "War and Peace", where he stressed his anti-Germanic position.

 At the same time, Zhordania secretly met Mikheil Tsereteli, an old acquaintance, who had translated Marx's "Capital" in English and brought it to his editorial office.
 Tsereteli worked with a German oriented committee, which aimed to liberate Georgia with the help of Germany and the Ottoman Empire.
 Zhordania supported the idea of independence, but had different views on tactics: he was waiting for the right moment, and did not support the protests against Russia, because he felt that it would lead to repression.
 They agreed to work on their own, since both ways could produce the same result.

 Furthermore, the Social Democratic Party didn't reach consensus on the national issue.
 It was decided to organize a party conference, which was held in Junjuat.
 The conference agreed on the declaration of independence only if the Russian army would leave Georgian territory.